Table of Contents

 - Roasted Vegetables: Sprinkle on hot potatoes, cauliflower, carrots, or eggplant for a tart contrast.

 - Rice and Grains: Finish off pilafs, couscous, or quinoa for added depth and color.
+If you want to complement sumac’s tart profile on rice dishes with an aromatic, floral fragrance, check out our guide on making Persian Advieh spice at home.

 2. In Marinades and Rubs